jkosik/app1-deploy/README.md

 We can manage multiple ArgoCD objects via GitOps, including ArgoCD configuration ConfigMaps, Projects or Repositores.
 Check [Operator manual](https://argo-cd.readthedocs.io/en/latest/operator-manual/declarative-setup/) for details and caveats.

 2. Create ArgoCD Application following this repository's `main` branch.
-In production, also this repository may contain DEV-STAGE-PROD branch management and `app1` can be deployed to non-prod ArgoCD instance.
+This repository may contain DEV-STAGE-PROD branch management and child  applications can be deployed to non-prod ArgoCD instance for testing.
 `app1` Application Owner should however interact only with production ArgoCD cluster and consume it as a service.

 ```